OctopusDeploy/OctoProduct/chapter1/index.md

 So while the majority of the pillars described in this book apply equally well to continuous delivery and continuous deployment, we'll approach them from a continuous delivery point of view.

-:::hint
-Deployment strategies like microservices are challenging the notion of non-production and production environments.
-We'll explore this with the Seamless pillar in chapter 7.
-:::hint

 ### What is an environment?

 Environments represent the boundaries between copies of individual applications or entire application stacks and their supporting infrastructure.